Mpox 2024 mapped: Every country where cases of new virus strain has spread

 Editor

-A public health emergency has been declared by the World Health Organisation over a new outbreak of mpox in several African nations, with at least three cases now reported outside of the continent.
+A public health emergency has been declared by the World Health Organisation over a new outbreak of mpox in several African nations, with at least one case now reported outside of the continent.

 Formerly known as monkeypox, the infection has been on the rise in the Democratic Republic of Congo, which accounts for 96 per cent of all cases in Africa.